The 1941 U.S. Figure Skating Championships

 As bombs dropped overseas in Europe and war efforts ramped up, American skaters couldn't be dragged away from the ice.
 Some trained in sunny California rinks; others in chilly New York ones.
 Still others took to the ice in a 80 X 80 cold storage warehouse in Detroit converted into two separate ice rinks.
 The show, as it always does in skating, went on when The Skating Club Of Boston played host to nearly one hundred of America's best at the U.S. Figure Skating Championships held from January 31 to February 2, 1941.

 With Joan Tozzer marrying and retiring from competitive skating, the senior women's field was wide open.
-University Of Pennsylvania student Jane Vaughn of Philadelphia rose to the occasion, defeating Gretchen Merrill of Boston (that year's Eastern Champion) as well as Charlotte Walther of New York, Dorothy Glazier of Boston and the Pacific Coast Champion, Ramona Allen of Oakland, California.
+University Of Pennsylvania student Jane Vaughn of Philadelphia rose to the occasion, defeating Gretchen Merrill of Boston (that year's Eastern Champion) in a three-two split of the judging panel.
+Charlotte Walther of New York, took the bronze, ahead of Dorothy Glazier of Boston and the Pacific Coast Champion, Ramona Allen of Oakland, California.
 If the name Jane Vaughn rings a bell, it's because she went on to become The Most Hated Skating Judge In Vienna in 1967.

 Donna Atwood and Eugene Turner

 After losing to Patty Vaeth and Jack Might in their hometown of Colorado Springs at the Pacific Coast Championships, Donna Atwood and Eugene Turner reversed that result in Boston in the pairs event.
-Winning the bronze were Joan Mitchell and Bobby Specht.
+Winning the bronze ahead of Mr. and Mrs. William Bruns were Joan Mitchell and Bobby Specht.
 After the event, Atwood and Specht teamed up and won the following year's national pairs title together before joining the professional ranks and becoming two of the most popular Ice Capades stars of all time.

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
 Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' on the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
 Have a question or comment regarding anything you have read here or have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.